 It is the policy of BBECA to not get involved with problems between neighbors.
 We expect people to work out their problems amicably or, if absolutely necessary, to contact the Sheriff’s Office.
 But most problems can be avoided if everyone observes a few common-sense rules of behavior.
-So if your neighbor asks you to fix a problem, please listen calmly and try to accommodate him or her.
+If your neighbor asks you to fix a problem, please listen calmly and try to accommodate him or her.
 It works!
-Here are some tips to help all of us be Good Neighbors:
+Here are some tips to help all of us be Good Neighbors.

 Accomplishing the goals below takes community effort, government support, and in some cases, money.
 But the results in terms of property values and enhanced quality of life are well worth it.

 - Do not dispose of trash, yard waste, or fish innards in the canals.

 - Do not throw litter on the roadside or in the water.
 Pick up any litter you see and dispose of it properly.

 - Remove invasive exotic plants such as Brazilian Pepper and Australian Pines from your property.